cregx/wim-backup/README.md

 - To set up the solution, you need about 30 minutes time in the best case due to the necessary downloads (e .g.
 ADK)
 - Last but not least: it has a permissive license (non-proprietary) and is open source.

+## Typical application scenarios

+- Complete backups of Windows systems (examples: a) for pure data backup purposes, b) to perform fast and valid tests after performed adjustments to the operating system environment).
+- Transfer of the backed up environment to other hardware.

 ## How to prepare WIM-Backup for operation (step-by-step guide)

 > The instructions described below are necessary because the solution requires the use of a WinPE-based boot medium.
 However, this must not be made available for licensing reasons.